asciisd/zoho-v3/README.md

 1. Visit this page [https://api-console.zoho.com/](https://api-console.zoho.com)
 2. Click on `ADD CLIENT`.
 3. Choose a `Self Client`.
-4. Enter `Scope: aaaserver.profile.READ,ZohoCRM.modules.ALL,ZohoCRM.settings.ALL`.
-5. Create grant token by providing the necessary scopes, time duration (the duration for which the generated token is valid) and Scope Description.
+4. Create grant token by providing the necessary scopes, time duration (the duration for which the generated token is valid) and Scope Description.
-6. Your Client app would have been created and displayed by now.
+5. Your Client app would have been created and displayed by now.
-7. Select the created OAuth client.
+6. Select the created OAuth client.

 ## Installation